latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Regardless of the person’s age, Assistive Technology Services can give them the tools and equipment they need to find a job and retain employment.
+• Regardless of the person’s age, Assistive Technology Services can give them the tools and equipment they need to find a job and/or retain employment.
 This can include screen readers, Braille displays, closed circuit televisions, and also screen magnification programs.
-Other equipment may also be available from the disability programs.
+Other equipment, even including a free or low-cost Apple iPhone from the government, may also be available from the disability programs.

-Emergency Eye Care can provide surgery to qualified residents lacking the resources for the cost of paying for their own medical eye emergency or glasses.
-Charities, both in New Mexico and nationwide, provide these resources.
+• Emergency Eye Care can provide surgery to qualified residents lacking the resources for the cost of paying for their own medical eye emergency or glasses.
+Charities, both in New Mexico and nationwide, provide these resources to people in NM that have vision needs.
 They may even offer free eye exams.

-Independent living conditions may be offered by the Independent Living/Older Blind Services.
-This can enable blind people to live independently in their communities and homes by providing direct services in their residence.
+• Independent living conditions may be offered by the Independent Living/Older Blind Services.
+This can enable blind people to live independently in homes or apartment by providing direct services in their residence.
 Assistance provided can include help using public transportation, training in Braille, travel using a cane, and also help with a number of personal and home management skills.
 Clients may also be provided with access to the Adult Orientation Center, a residential program which provides intensive training and support.
 Call the Commission for the Blind at (888) 513-7968.

 • The Family Infant Toddler Program provides early intervention services for infants and toddlers that have the risk for developmental delays or disabilities.